Mecila

 The series aims to publish individual and collective research results produced within Mecila’s international cooperation framework and disseminate contents from events organised and promoted by the Centre.
 It encompasses a wide range of topics, problems, and disciplines at the intersection of conviviality and inequality in Latin America.
 Alongside traditional academic formats, the Biblioteca Mecila-CLACSO encourages flexible publishing formats, such as keynote lectures, thematic anthologies, and translations of cutting-edge research in the field.

-Priority will be given to book proposals containing unpublished material that can be completed within the next nine months.
+• Priority will be given to book proposals containing unpublished material that can be completed within six months after approval.

 Cover letter: Please provide a cover letter explaining the work’s scope and current status, including the working title, table of contents, and language(s) of the book.